fluree/docs.flur.ee/content/db_intro.md

 These two example queries will return current chat messages.
 The second example follows the graph relationship to also include details about the referred person who posted the chat message.

-Both FlureeQL and GraphQL give the ability to issue multiple queries in the same request, which can be used to reduce round-trips for applications.

 #### Simple query for all chat messages

 ```json